MartsyniukOlena/recipes-website/README.md

 ___
 # Gourmet: Ultimate Culinary Destination

-Gourmet is a vibrant recipe-sharing platform and community hub for culinary enthusiasts worldwide.
+Gourmet is a vibrant recipe-sharing platform and community hub for users worldwide.
 Users can discover a diverse array of recipes, share their culinary creations, and connect with fellow food lovers in the dynamic Gourmet Club.

+It aims to inspire culinary creativity, offer a platform for sharing knowledge, and celebrate the art of cooking.

-Gourmet is targeted towards all culinary enthusiasts, from seasoned chefs to aspiring home cooks or those who are searching for inspiration to prepare tasty family food.
+Gourmet is targeted towards all culinary enthusiasts, from seasoned chefs to aspiring home cooks or those who are searching for inspiration to prepare tasty food.

 The live link can be found here - https://gourmet-website-52ef5f18a789.herokuapp.com/